-- Ball washing/wiping down with wipes prior to starting (we recommend Clinell Universal Wipes) - each individual to clean their own ball (Levels 4 and 3) - At Level 4 and 3, a single ball could be used ONLY within a household as long as it is wiped down before and after playing - At Level 3 within a club environment, everyone has to play with their own ball that has already been disinfected - In order to reduce infection risk further we are recommending stopping training and disinfecting the balls every 20 minutes - No use of bibs unless brought directly by the player - No shared towels - No shared water bottles - All water bottles clearly labelled with the individuals name on it - No 'crates' of water to be provided by clubs/coaches - No handshakes, high fives or other bodily contact - Have plenty of hand sanitiser available courtside with regular stoppages every 20 minutes for application
+- Ball washing/wiping down with wipes prior to starting (we recommend Clinell Universal Wipes) each individual to clean their own ball (Level 4) - At Level 4, a single ball could be used ONLY within a household as long as it is wiped down before and after playing - In order to reduce infection risk further we are recommending stopping training and disinfecting the balls every 20 minutes - No use of bibs unless brought directly by the player - No shared towels - No shared water bottles - All water bottles clearly labelled with the individuals name on it - No 'crates' of water to be provided by clubs/coaches - No handshakes, high fives or other bodily contact - Have plenty of hand sanitiser available courtside with regular stoppages every 20 minutes for application

-- Social distancing rules apply if at Level 4 and 3 - Relaxed social distancing may apply during Level 3 with increases in numbers within the training environment but maintenance of 2m and if necessary 1m plus distancing rule still in place - Avoid shouting at all times due to the increased risk of aerosol transmission - For Level 4 and 3, players should only use their own ball, cleaned before and after training - Avoid passing the ball to one another, even if retrieving it at Levels 4 and 3 - At Level 2, once team practices commence, we recommend wiping balls every 20 minutes - We advocate the use of the 'bubble' system to keep small numbers of players contacting one another.
+- Social distancing rules apply if at Level 4 - Avoid shouting at all times due to the increased risk of aerosol transmission - For Level 4, players should only use their own ball, cleaned before and after training - Avoid passing the ball to one another, even if retrieving it at Levels 4 - At Level 2, once team practices commence, we recommend wiping balls every 20 minutes - We advocate the use of the 'bubble' system to keep small numbers of players contacting one another.
 This should start with a bubble size of up to six and then steadily increase to 12 over the course of six weeks providing all COVID guidance is adhered to.
-See our Six Week Pre-Season Guidance - Ball washing/wiping at end of the session everyone to wash their own. - Immediate hand washing once the session is complete - Use of face masks for coaches, support staff and officials is mandatory indoors.
+See our Six Week Pre-Season Guidance - Ball washing/wiping at end of the session everyone to wash their own. - · Immediate hand washing once the session is complete - Use of face masks for coaches, support staff and officials is mandatory indoors.
 A full face visor could also be considered as a form of mitigation but it only protects the individual wearing it, not necessarily the other people around them.